p3trus/slave/doc/source/index.rst

 Welcome to Slave's documentation!
 =================================

 This is the documentation of the Slave library.
+It provides an interface to several scientific instruments and simplifies the implementation of new ones.

 Contents: